 Changes in the casino to protect everyone might be around for a while.
 But in this industry, you never know how long.
 Experiments like skill-based slots and the server-based gaming era continue to be afterthoughts.
 So how long will face masks, temperature checks, and plexiglass be part of our “New Normal.”

 Before or after your first visit, try contacting a casino staff member to let your concerns known.
 To say that the casino industry as a whole wants you back is an understatement.
 Contact your host.
 You may find an excellent offer waiting for you.
 Better yet, peace of mind after a discussion with management may be worth an entire bankroll.

 Bobby Soper, president and CEO of Mohegan Sun Gaming & Hospitality, spoke in a webinar called “Gaming in Crisis: The Path Back.”
 He said, “Because of home-sheltering, operators have the attention of their customers like no other time before.
-There’s a tremendous opportunity to communicate with those staying home.
-Proactive operators will implement surveys during this time of closure to understand their perceptions of what’s important to them, and if they’re comfortable visiting the property.”
+As a result, there’s a tremendous opportunity to communicate with those staying home.
+Proactive operators will implement surveys during this time of closure to understand their perceptions of what’s important to them and if they’re comfortable visiting the property.”

 Wynn Leads the Way

 Wynn was one of the first to release a detailed 23-page health and sanitation reopening plan last month.
 Click here to read it.
 It included:

 - non-invasive thermal imaging cameras (which it is already using in Macau) to screen employees and customers alike for health

 - gaming floor social distancing; and

 - PPE for employees based on their role.